-If you continue to feel extreme discomfort or feel like it’s getting worse, you should ask your dentists right away.
+Following your dentist’s instructions and using their medicine to manage the pain is recommended.
+If you continue to feel extreme discomfort or feel like it’s worsening, you should ask your dentist immediately.

 As we mentioned before, is normal that you experience pain in your mouth, however, it is cause for an alert that the pain lasts longer or worsens.

 - Swelling or tenderness in the gums, neck, or jaw.